FoundryApp/foundry-cli/README.md

 To stop filtering functions execute the command `watch:all`.

 ### Environment variables
-You can set, delete, and print all  environment variables in your cloud development environment.
+You can set, delete, and print all  environment variables in your cloud development environment with the following commands respectivelly:

-- `$ foundry env-set ENV_1=VAL_1 ENV_2=VAL_2`<br/>
+`$ foundry env-set ENV_1=VAL_1 ENV_2=VAL_2`<br/>
 Sets the specified environment variables.

-- `$ foundry env-delete ENV_1 ENV_2`<br/>
+`$ foundry env-delete ENV_1 ENV_2`<br/>
 Deletes the specified environment variables.

-- `$ foundry env-print`<br/>
+`$ foundry env-print`<br/>
 Prints all existing environment variables.

 ## Supported Firebase features
 TODO

+## Examples
+TODO

 ## FAQ

-### How long is my cloud development environment active after I end the session?
+### How long is my development cloud environment active after I end the session?
-The cloud environment exists only for the time being your session is active.
+The cloud environment exists only for the time of your session.
 Once your session ends, the environment is terminated.

-### Are you storing my code or data?
+### Do you store my code or data?
-We don't store your code or any data for a duration longer than is the lifetime duration of your session.
+We don't store your code or any data for a duration longer than is a duration of your session.
 Once your session ends, your cloud environment is terminated and only metadata (environment variables) is preserved.

 ### Why do you need a service account to my Firebase project?
 The service account is needed for any action that requires copying data from your production Firestore database or production Firebase Auth to their emulated equivalents.<br/>